siegeon/magic.lambda.caching/README.md

 * __[cache.count]__ - Returns the number of cache items in total, optionally taking a filter condition

 All of the above slots requires a key as its value, and/or a filter argument as the value of the identity node for the invocation of the slot.
+Notice, the cache can _only_ persist string values, implying if you want to store something else besides a string, you'll need to correctly convert the object before storing it into your cache, and correctly convert it after extracting it from your cache.
+If you need to preserve typing information however, you can store Hyperlambda strings into your cache.

 ## [cache.set]